chirayumit001/chirayumit001/README.md

-- 👋 Hi, I’m @chirayumit001
+- 👋 Hi, I’m Chirayu Mittal
 - 👀 I’m interested in Open Source Contributions
 - 🌱 I’m currently watching Steins Gate
 - 💞️ I’m looking to collaborate on any open source project
-- 📫 How to reach me ... hmmm ... idk ... maybe on gmail -> chirayumit001@gmail.com
+- 📫 How to reach me ... hmmm ... nah ... don't

 <!---
 chirayumit001/chirayumit001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.